 As Ellen always says, “Be kind to one another!”
 Hugs to all!

-Shark Week preparations are still going on here….are you ready????
+Shark Week preparations are going on here….are you ready????
+It’s such an exciting yet educational time for kids to take part in.
+What better way to learn than to have fun while you are doing it.
+Let the games begin!
 Whether you choose to make your own or purchase them, you should definitely have some fun Shark Week games on hand and ready to play!

 Everyone loves a good game of “I Spy.”
 I created a special shark search game along with a search key for you to share with your kids.
 They can sit and search for them on this post or you can use the link below for a printable version: